COPN, the Canadian Osteoporosis Patient Network, is the patient arm of Osteoporosis Canada, a national network of people living with osteoporosis

 In support of Osteoporosis Canada’s vision of a Canada without osteoporotic fractures, COPN represents the interests of people living with osteoporosis within Osteoporosis Canada’s programs and activities.
 COPN connects individuals affected by osteoporosis, communicating information about how to live well with the disease and advocates for comprehensive access to diagnosis, treatment and care.

-As a membership benefit, you will receive COPING, a free newsletter offered in an electronic format.
-COPING provides information you can trust and contains the latest medical information on osteoporosis and treatment options, reviewed by Osteoporosis Canada’s Scientific Advisory Council.
-Each issue features a main article, a recipe from our sponsor, and other information such as notices about upcoming virtual forum presentations.
+UNBREAKABLE is a free newsletter offered in an electronic format.
+UNBREAKABLE provides information you can trust and contains the latest medical information on osteoporosis and treatment options, reviewed by Osteoporosis Canada’s Scientific Advisory Council.
+Each issue features a main article, a recipe from Osteoporosis Canada’s recipe section, and other information such as notices about upcoming virtual forum presentations.

-These live, interactive, on-line education forums feature topics that interest you with experts you can trust.
+These live, interactive, on-line education presentations feature topics that interest you with experts you can trust.
 To learn more about upcoming presentations, click here.